 Where to get it:

-7. Dust Cover Trimmer or Kraft Tape Dispenser
+7. Trimming Knife or Kraft Paper Dispenser

 Where to get it:

-8. Hanging Hardware Kit and Driver Tools
+9. Hanging Hardware Kit and Driver Tools

 Once a frame is sealed and finished, hanging hardware is the final touch that gets your work display-ready.
-Complete kits should include D-rings, wire, bumpers, and screws — all sized for different frame types.
+Complete kits should include D-rings, wire, bumpers, and screws, all sized for different frame types.

 Driver tools help you attach everything quickly and securely, keeping your production line moving and your customers happy.